 Tommy’s Coffee Break Calendar for November 19th

-11/19/1955 (63 years ago today) - You can definitely call this one of the blueprints for the entire movement, and then some...: On this date, Carl Perkins recorded "Blue Suede Shoes" at Sun Studios in Memphis, Tennessee.
-Though now too lightly thought of as "just a standard", at the time no one else had blended blues, country and pop in quite this way: it spent 16 weeks on the Cash Box Best Selling Singles List, and Elvis would end up performing it three different times on national TV -- It was also recorded by George Jones, Eddie Cochran, John Lennon and...Lawrence Welk!!!
+11/19/1955 (64 years ago today) - You can definitely call this one of the blueprints for the entire movement, and then some...: On this date, Carl Perkins recorded "Blue Suede Shoes" at Sun Studios in Memphis, Tennessee -- Though now too lightly thought of as "just a standard", at the time no one else had blended blues, country and pop in quite this way.
+It ends up spending 16 weeks on the Cash Box Best Selling Singles List, and Elvis would perform it three different times on national TV.
+Funky-but-chic side-note: the track was also recorded by George Jones, Eddie Cochran, John Lennon and...Lawrence Welk!!!

 Share your toe-tappin' with the Calendar here on our web site and on the WBLM Facebook and Twitter pages with the hashtag #TommysCoffeeBreak.